chrisrzhou/datanaut.io/_posts/2015-02-04-initial-site-design.md

 ---
 layout: post
-author: Chris Zhou
 title:  Initial Site Design
-summary: CSS styles and abstracting overrall design
+summary: CSS styles and abstracting overall design
+date:   2015-02-04 01:32:00
 category: site
-date:   2015-02-04 01:32:00
-edited: 2015-02-04 01:32:00
+tags: [css, scss, markdown]
 ---

 Just put some finishing touches on the design of the site.
 I was inspired by the color themes on <http://git-scm.com/>